collective/plone.recipe.varnish/README.txt

     port**.
 Using the first option allows you to do virtual hosting.
 If multiple backends are specified you have to use the full form including the (virtual) hostname.
 Defaults to 127.0.0.1:8080.

+zope_vhm_map
+    Defines a virtual host mapping for Zope servers.
+This is a list of **hostname:ZODB location** entries which specify the location inside Zope where the website for a virtual host lives.

 telnet
     If specified sets the hostname and port on which Varnish will listen